idxteatime/mitrasphere/restricted-stats.md

 ### the actual formula ###

-Summarizing the above, we can rearticulate the formula as follows:
+Summarizing the above, we can re-articulate the formula as follows:

 ```
 restricted stat = floor(restricted power * sum of all lvl 1 item stats / total item power)